-Q. Should your portfolio system be spreadsheet-based and open or database-powered and robust?
+Q. Should your portfolio system be spreadsheet-based and open or

 In an earlier post I introduced DPMX, and said a few words about the importance of data management and the value of transparent modelling environments like Excel and DPL.
 Here I’m returning to the topic to drill down on the subject of spreadsheets and databases, which are close friends in our milieu.

 Traditionally, portfolio management has involved a wrenching tradeoff between ad-hoc approaches that are flexible but messy and “systems” that are reliable but slow to change.
 The architecture of DPMX is designed to strike a vastly more advantageous compromise between those two extremes, bringing a better combination of flexibility and robustness than was previously possible.